nus-tic4001-AY2021S1/ip/docs/README.md

 <br/>Now you have [INDEX-1] task in the list.

 ### Feature 6
-Listing all tasks: list
+Listing all Tasks: list

 ## Usage
 It shows a list of all task in the task list with a number. it helps to summarize the task list.

-### `list` - Listing all tasks with number.
+### `list` - Listing all Tasks with number.
 <br/>>The keyword 'list' can be **upper and lowercase letters** and its outcome will be show a list of task in the task list
 <br/>>If you key in the keyword with empty task.There will be an error message:"OOPS!!!
-There are no tasks in your list."
+There are no Tasks in your list."

 **Format**: list